Conversion (32)

 ]";

-// Deserialize JSON into DataTable
+// Deserialize the JSON array into a DataTable

-DataTable dataTable = JsonConvert.DeserializeObject<DataTable>(json);
+DataTable dataTable = JsonConvert.DeserializeObject<DataTable>(jsonInput);

 Worksheet worksheet = workbook.Worksheets[0];